Author's Note: Ninth addition to the Don't Blink series. Set after The Taste I'm Touching and before Under Every Scar.

 "What?
 Do you think I didn't go through all this same shit in high school?"
 Santana asks her, closing her eyes against the memory of her younger, stupider, bitchier self.

-Santana laughs at that, even though it had been anything but funny when she was seventeen.
-Now she can appreciate what Brittany had done for her, and how her accepting nature had made it so much easier for Santana to admit to all of her fantasies and desires—some of which had even occasionally included the woman sitting next to her.
+Santana laughs, even though it had been anything but funny when she was seventeen.
+Now she can appreciate what Brittany had done for her and how her accepting nature had made it so much easier for Santana to admit to all of her fantasies and desires—some of which had even occasionally included the woman sitting next to her.

-"I…I haven't exactly done that," Rachel confesses, "the fantasizing.
-I've just realized that I," she runs her tongue over her lower lip, grinning, "I really do love everything about the female form.
+"I…I haven't exactly done that," Rachel confesses.
+"The fantasizing.
+I've just realized that I," she hesitates, running her tongue over her lower lip before grinning.
+"I really do love everything about the female form.
 Especially Quinn's."

-Santana laughs, "She does have a pretty fine form."
-Rachel's smile slips away, and she stares at Santana.
-"What?" she asks, still laughing, "I have eyes!"
+Santana chuckles.
+"She does have a pretty fine form."
+Rachel's smile slips away as she stares at Santana.
+"What?" she asks, laughing.
+"I have eyes!"

-"Do you fantasize about her?" she asks with a scowl.
+"Do you fantasize about her?"
+Rachel asks with a scowl.